 2. Being observant

 A passive woman does not actively engage herself in the partner selection process.
-She does not pay attention to how men act, who are her proper matches, where they are seated, how they invite others, whether they are shy or aggressive, whether they use cabeceo or verbal invitation, etc. She just sits there chatting, eating, texting, or waiting passively for any volunteer to come to invite her.
+She does not pay attention to how men act, who are her prospective partners, where they are seated, how they invite others, whether they are reserved or outgoing, whether they use cabeceo or verbal invitation, etc. She just sits there chatting, eating, texting, or waiting passively for any volunteer to invite her.
 In contrast, an active woman is a good observer first.
-She pays attention to men, observes their behaviors, identifies prospective partners, locates their seats, and familiarizes herself with their invitation style, so she can take action to catch their attention, or be prepared to respond to their move.
+She pays attention to men, observes their behaviors, identifies the proper matches, locates their seats, and familiarizes herself with their invitation styles, so she can take action to catch their attention, or be prepared to respond to their move.

 3. Paying attention to men

 It is important to pay attention to men not only because you need to know your partners, but also because men are more responsive to women who pay attention to them.
 Your attention signals your interest.
 A man can tell who are interested in him and who are not, and he responds much more positively to those who are.
 If you turn a blind eye to him, that sends a different signal.
 Be careful about the signal you send.
 A gentleman does not force his way on you, he acts according to your will.

 4. Being available and responsive

 Don't occupy yourself with things that may prevent men from inviting you, such as chatting, eating, reading, talking on the phone, sitting with a boyfriend, cliquing, wearing non-tango shoes, being unchanged, etc. Instead, let men see that you are available and ready.
 Pay attention to men who are watching you, and be responsive to their move.
 Don't be afraid to show your desire to dance.
 Many times I ended up dancing with a woman because she stood up and looked at me with a smile when I was just passing her.
 Oftentimes the woman I tried to do cabeceo with did not get the dance, because she sat there like a wooden chicken, but the woman sat next to her got, for she was positive and responsive.